orta/Expecta-ContainerClasses/README.md

     pod "Expecta+ContainerClasses"

-It's likely that you'll want this in a testing subset, this looks like:
+It's likely that you'll want this in a testing subset, this usually looks like:

     target 'MyApp Tests', :exclusive => true do